 Promote Healthy Family life

 Strong family ties are very important.
-We need to treasure our marriage relationships, and take steps to build intimacy which holds our marriages together.
+We need to treasure our marriage relationships and take steps to build intimacy that holds our marriages together.
 Out of this commitment to each other in our marriages, will flow nurturing family environment in which our children can thrive.
-An important goal should be to raise our children to develop values, qualities, and skills that will prepare them for life
+An important goal should be to raise our children to develop values, qualities, and skills that will prepare them for life.

 4. Make Good Use of Your Time